Admission Requirements for International Applicants

 Before you apply: language requirements & more

-If English is not your native language, you will have to submit test scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-We cannot process your application until your TOEFL or IELTS score is received.
+If English is not your native language, you will have to submit test scores for the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Cambridge English: Advanced (CAE) assessment.
+We cannot process your application until your TOEFL, IELTS or CAE score is received.
 Keep in mind these scores are only valid for two years.

 - Minimum TOEFL Score: 80 (iBT) or 550 (paper-based)

-- Our Institution Code for TOEFL and IELTS: 4842
+- Our Institution Code for the TOEFL: 4842

 As our graduate teaching assistants (GTAs) deliver lectures and communicate often with students, you need to demonstrate fluency in English to become a GTA.